rjkretschmar3/FabSec/README.md

 - peer.localMspId
 	- This is the value of the MSP ID of the organization the peer belongs to.
-This is a security measure to check if a peer's organization is a channel memeber.
+This is a security measure to check if a peer's organization is a channel member.
 If not, then the peer won't be allow to join the channel for obvious reasons.
 (This is MSP ID is defined in configtx.yaml.)

 - peer.fileSystemPath
-	- This variable points the peer to where the ledger and instaled chainsodes live.
+	- This variable points the peer to where the ledger and installed chaincode lives.
 The default is `/var/hyperledger/production`, but since I set up this project to be contained within a special file structure, I will be changing it to `./datastore`.
 The single dot means the directory `datastore` will be in the peer's own directory.
 Further, this means each peer will have its own individual datastore (to simulate a real network